 All students are expected to complete the university's Liberal Arts Core requirements.
 See the Liberal Arts Core Requirements section of the catalog for additional details.
 Bachelor of Arts with a major in film, students should fulfill specific categories of the Liberal Arts Core curriculum by taking the courses indicated below.

-- Studies in Mathematics and Science (9 hours) Any liberal arts laboratory science class......6 - Senior Capstone Course (as listed in major hours below) Film 460
+- Senior Capstone Course (as listed in major hours below) Film 460

 Major requirements (39 hours)